 The GDPR permits certain disclosures without consent so long as the information is requested for one or more of the following purposes:

-All requests to provide data for one of these reasons must be supported by appropriate paperwork and all such disclosures must be specifically authorised by the Data Protection Officer.
+All requests to provide data for one of these reasons must be supported by appropriate paperwork and all such disclosures must be specifically authorized by the Data Protection Officer.

 11. Retention and disposal of data

 Personal data may not be retained for longer than it is required.
 Once a server is no longer active or a student has stopped applying for courses, it may not be necessary to retain all the information held on them.
 Some data will be kept for longer periods than others.
-Calm’s data retention and data disposal procedures will apply in all cases covered by the use of Calm.
-In addition the retention period for physical applications is a maximum of 10 years unless there are clear indications about possible litigation.
+Calm’s data retention and data disposal procedures will apply in all cases.

 Disposal of records

 Personal data must be disposed of in a way that protects the “rights and freedoms” of data subjects (e.g. shredding, disposal as confidential waste, secure electronic deletion) and in line with the secure disposal procedure.